whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-16-Gentlemans-Box-Subscription-February-2016-Review.md

 <DD>Value $25</DD>
 </DL>

 <p>These square end ties are so chic and modern, my husband has been wearing more of these styles lately and they just look so dapper.
 This tie is a modern version of your classic black tie and it will surely make you look like you're up to date with style.
-Plus the included tie bar looks great together with this (as pictured), great combo!</p>
+Plus the included tie bar looks great together with this as pictured above, great combo!</p>

 <br>